cmpoggi/LocationUitls/README.md

                 getString("OK text for dialog"),
                 getString("Cancel text for dialog"),
                 getString("Location disabled text for dialog"),
-                this::getWeatherData); //listener method will pass the two coordinates as double (latitude, longitude) locationUtils.getCoordinates();
+                this::listenerMethod); //listener method will pass the two coordinates as double (latitude, longitude) locationUtils.getCoordinates();
 ```
 If the location setting is disabled, it will display a dialog to enable it